Metabolic Syndrome and Adult Chronic Disease Risk

 - Assess blood-pressure, glucose, and lipid history for progressive clustering.

-- Assess sleep quality, activity level, and dietary patterns driving metabolic deterioration.
+- Assess sleep quality, work-schedule pattern (including night-shift exposure), activity level, and dietary patterns driving metabolic deterioration.

 - Assess social determinants that limit sustained lifestyle change.